Brian-Magnuson/nico/docs/design/overview.md

     statement3
 ```

-Like block expressions, if expressions yield the value from the last yield statement executed within the block.
-This is useful for initializing variables based on conditions:
+If expressions yield the values of their branches.
+If the branches are blocks, they yield the value from the last yield statement executed within the block.
+If the branches are single expressions, they yield the value of that expression.
 ```
 let x = if condition:
     yield 42